 Neighborhood Profiles

-The Chelsea neighborhood is the perfect symmetry between commercial and residential and old versus new architecture.
-Many of the old factory and meat packing buildings have been converted to address ...
+The Chelsea neighborhood is the perfect symmetry between commercial, residential, and old versus new architecture.
+Many old factories and meat-packing buildings have been converted to address the ...
 Details

-The Financial District neighborhood ("FIDI") is generally bounded by Chamber Street and Brooklyn Bridge to the north, and the West Side Highway to the west.
+The Financial District neighborhood ("FIDI") is generally bound by Chamber Street and Brooklyn Bridge to the north, and the West Side Highway to the west.
 The neighborhood once dominated by large ...
 Details

 The Flatiron neighborhood is named after the iconic 1902 22-story Beaux-Arts “Flatiron Building” to the north leaning into a trapezoid public plaza: General Worth Square that flanks Madison Square ...
 Details